How to avoid the false information spreading about the Coronavirus

 Masks vs Respirators

 Only N95 or better respirators are the devices 95% effective at preventing the spread of respiratory biological organisms and only when fitted tightly to the face with no leaks.
+Supply for quality made N95 respirators is limited.

 Masks and respirators do not exclusively prevent the spread of respiratory infections such as the Coronavirus which can spread from touch of a surface even by those wearing the most protective respirator masks.